vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 I had limited time for my run as I needed to return for a meeting.
 So I did a half-run, but ran both forward and back, so that my total distance run was similar to the usual distance.

+## 2023-10-03: skipped run because it was getting late and the afternoon is hot

+I was wrapping up some work-related items and then needed to make a trip to the post office.
+By the time I got back, it was starting to get hot, and not ideal for my run.
+It was also late and I needed to wrap up other things.
+Since I'll be out a bunch tomorrow for my eye exam, I decided to skip jogging.